dirtyrazkl/mywal/README.md

 # mywal
- pywal implementation for windows 11 and other specific programs
+extract colors from backgrounds and apply them for windows 11 and other specific programs